gpustack/llama-box/README.md

 server/completion:

-  -s,    --seed N                 RNG seed (default: -1, use random seed for -1) -ngl,  --gpu-layers N           number of layers to store in VRAM -sm,   --split-mode SPLIT_MODE  how to split the model across multiple GPUs, one of:
+  -ngl,  --gpu-layers N           number of layers to store in VRAM -sm,   --split-mode SPLIT_MODE  how to split the model across multiple GPUs, one of:
                                     - none: use one GPU only
                                     - layer (default): split layers and KV across GPUs
-                                    - row: split rows across GPUs -ts,   --tensor-split SPLIT     fraction of the model to offload to each GPU, comma-separated list of proportions, e.g. 3,1 -mg,   --main-gpu N             the GPU to use for the model (with split-mode = none), or for intermediate results and KV (with split-mode = row) (default: 0)
+                                    - row: split rows across GPUs, store intermediate results and KV in --main-gpu -ts,   --tensor-split SPLIT     fraction of the model to offload to each GPU, comma-separated list of proportions, e.g. 3,1 --override-kv KEY=TYPE:VALUE advanced option to override model metadata by key. may be specified multiple times.
-         --override-kv KEY=TYPE:VALUE
-                                  advanced option to override model metadata by key. may be specified multiple times.
                                   types: int, float, bool, str. example: --override-kv tokenizer.ggml.add_bos_token=bool:false